tosaja/HeLI/README.md

 }

 The HeLI identifier uses the Google guava library.
 You have to download it from: "https://github.com/google/guava" and add it yo your classpath.

+Place the training files in a "Training" folder, each with a file ending ".train".
+The filename before ".train" is used as the language identification code.
+Create an empty folder named "Models".

+Run the "createmodels" program.
+If you have large training files this might take a long time.
+I use a parallelized version so that training files are processed at the same time (if you need this you have to modify the program, or you could ask me to do it).

+Place the text file to be identified in a "Test" folder under the name "test.txt".
+Tun the "HeLI" program.
+It will read the "test.txt" file line by line and print the same lines plus tab and the language identification code.